-For the quarterly period ended March 31,2022
+For the quarterly period ended March 31, 2023

-OR \Box TRANSITION REPORT PU RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the e transition period from to RICE ACQUISITION CO (Exact name of registrant as specific Cayman Islands 001-40503 98-1580612 (State or other jurisdiction of incorporation or organization) (Commission File Nur (I.R.S.
-Employer entification Number) 102 East Main Street, Second S Carnegie, Pennsylvania Story 15106 (Address of principal executive offices) (Zip Code) (713) 446-6259 Registrant's telephone number, incl luding area code: (F Not Applicable Former name or former address, if cha nged since last report) Securities registered pursuant to Section 12(b) of the Act t: Title of each class Trading Symbo h exchange on which registered Units, each consisting of one Class A ordinary shares, p value \$0.0001, and one-fourth of one redeemable warra The N lew York Stock Exchange Class A ordinary shares, par value \$.0001 per share RONI lew York Stock Exchange Warrants, exercisable for one Class A ordinary share at exercise price of \$11.50 an RONI WS The N lew York Stock Exchange Indicate by check mark whether the registrant (1) has fil 12 months (or for such shorter period that the registra Yes \boxtimes No \square Indicate by check mark whether the registrant has subn 232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a larg company.
-See the definitions of "large accelerated filer," Act.
-Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Emerging growth company ⊠ Smaller reporting company $oxed{oxed}$ If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) e extended transition period for complying ng with any new or revised financial Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \boxtimes No \square As of May 11, 2022, 34,502,500 Class A ordinary share outstanding. s, par value \$0.0001 per share, and 8,62 5,000 Class B ordinary shares, par value \$0.0001 per share, were issued and
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

 RICE ACQUISITION CORP.
-II

-Form 10-Q
+II (Exact name of registrant as specified in its charter)

+Cayman Islands 001-40503 98-1580612 (State or other jurisdiction of (Commission File Number) (I.R.S.
+Employer incorporation or organization) Identification Number) 102 East Main Street, Second Story Carnegie, Pennsylvania 15106 (Address of principal executive offices) (Zip Code) (713) 446-6259 Regi strant's telephone number, including area code:

+Not Applicable (Former name or former address, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary shares, RONI U The New York Stock Exchange par value \$0.0001, and one-fourth of one redeemable warrant Class A ordinary shares, par value \$.0001 per share RONI The New York Stock Exchange Warrants, exercisable for one Class A ordinary share at RONI WS The New York Stock Exchange an exercise price of \$11.50

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

+Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗵 No 🗆

+As of May 12, 2023, 34,502,500 Class A ordinary shares, par value \$0.0001 per share, and 8,625,000 Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding.
-For the Quarter Ended March 31, 2022

-Table of Contents
+RICE ACQUISITION CORP.
+II Form 10-Q For the Quarter Ended March 31, 2023 Table of Contents